 People all around the world are dying, and America may have been full of cowboys in previous decades, but at least we knew when to say enough was enough and to take care of the weakest in our society – and those who were being wronged around the world.
 [Read: How to be masculine without being a jerk]

 Feminizing men has been a downfall of America.
 Not wanting to act, to wait on the sidelines, not to exert our power or to be competitive, has spilled out in our homes, our schools and our political maneuvers.
 That is leaving us all unprotected and feeling vulnerable, men and women alike.

-If you have a chance, rent a movie from the late 1970s or early 1980s that has been redone.
+If you have a chance, watch a movie from the late 1970s or early 1980s that has been redone.
 You will see firsthand the changes that have been made in our society.
 And you’ll also see changes to the way that we not only think, but how we treat each other.

 It isn’t just men that have been feminized.
 We have all lost our ability to roll with it and to wear an outer shell.
 I remember when I would come home after being teased by someone.
 My mom didn’t call the school or the other parent.
 She told me “sticks and stones can break your bones, but names can never hurt you.”

 That is what is missing in our society.
 You aren’t ever supposed to fight your own battles, to stand up for yourself, or to just let someone do what they do while you do what you do.